The contest runs from March 20th through June 20th, 2019

 Τhere is also the option to make the entry payment via bank/wire transfer.
 If you choose this option please ask for further details

-* After the payment is complete, you can send an e-mail with your story attached in word doc /docx format to:
+* After the payment is complete, you can send the e-mail with your story attached in word. doc /docx format to:

-writing in the subject line: Eyelands Flash Fiction Contest or EFFC
+writing in the subject line: Eyelands Short Story Contest or just ΕSSC

-*An email confirmation that your entry has been received will be sent within three /four days of receiving your e-mail.
+*An email confirmation that your entry has been received will be sent within three/four days after receiving your e-mail

 *We don’t accept postal entries